polkadot-developers/polkadot-docs/develop/integrations/wallets.md

     ---

-    A better way to explore Web3.
-Keep your assets safe, manage your portfolio, and explore Polkadot and Ethereum apps with Talisman.
-Interact with Web3 apps, store your favorite crypto assets, and manage your accounts on over 150+ Substrate and EVM networks.
-NFT Management, ledger Support, fiat On-ramp, portfolio tracking.
+    With Talisman, you can securely store assets, manage your portfolio, and interact with Polkadot and Ethereum applications.
+It supports Web3 apps, asset storage, and account management across over 150 Polkadot SDK-based and EVM networks.
+Additional features include NFT management, Ledger support, fiat on-ramp, and portfolio tracking

     [:octicons-arrow-right-24: Reference](https://talisman.xyz/){target=\_blank}